patriciayoung/Climate-Analysis-Exploration-SQLAlchemy/README.md

 # sqlalchemy-challenge

+Version of SQLAlchemy I am running is 1.4.3
+This high the needed to know when running the Jupyter notebook.

 SurfsUp directory contains climate.ipynb Jupyter Notebook, app.py Python scrip, and a Resources folder that contains the hawaii.sqlite database, hawaii_measurements.csv, and hawaii_stations.csv.